G. Gordon Liddy, undercover operative convicted in Watergate scandal, dies at 90

 “If someone wants to shoot me, just tell me what corner to stand on, and I will be there,” he told presidential counsel John Dean.

-Detractors viewed the gun-loving, hippy-hating Liddy as a threat to American democracy and the man responsible for many of the so-called dirty tricks of the Nixon administration that led to the resignation of the president on Aug.
+Detractors viewed the gun-loving, hippie-hating Liddy as a threat to American democracy and the man responsible for many of the “dirty tricks” of the Nixon administration that led to the resignation of the president on Aug.
 9, 1974.
 Supporters admired his war against “radicals” and “subversives” and his refusal to betray his fellow Watergate conspirators in return for a reduced prison term.

 Opinions differ about whether the Watergate scandal would have exploded without Liddy.